October Gardening Advice 2020

 If the weather is fairly mild this month, you can still trim your deciduous hedges to make sure they look neat and tidy over winter.
 If you start to notice suckers at the base of ornamental trees, remove these now, tearing away the shoot rather than cutting them.

 Autumn soil is warm and moist providing the ideal conditions for planting, so get your container grown shrubs in the ground now.
-With any newly planted hedges such as Beech, Hornbeam and Privet, if you start to notice any weak specimens, cut these back to about 20cm to encourage strong new growth and the hedge to fill out around the base.
+With any newly planted hedges such as Beech, Hornbeam and Privet, if you start to notice any weak specimens, cut these back to about 20cm to encourage the hedge to fill out around the base with strong, new growth.
 If you want to introduce some colour into your garden that will last throughout the winter, plant a Skimmia Japonica shrub now.
 The polished foliage and glowing red and pink buds will add interest right through until spring when white flowers will appear.

 Think about planting spring bulbs now for a colourful display next year.
 If you plant in clumps and repeat bulbs of the same species throughout the border, you should be rewarded with an impressive spectacle come spring.